- Director of Academic Tutoring

 - Chair of the Teaching Excellence and Enhancement Committee

 Areas of interestElizabeth's PGCAP dissertation researched gender differences in tutorial and seminar participation.
 Her pedagogic interests include emotion in learning, law and psychology and epistemology.

 - Commercial Law (Module Co-convenor)

 - Contract Law

 - Law and Society (Module Co-convenor)

-Elizabeth read cognitive neurosciences at the University of Oxford as her undergraduate degree (B.A.
-(Joint Hons) Psychology & Physiology).
-Her dissertation researched the prevalence of dieting in school-age children and she was a awarded first prize for an article submitted to the European Eating Disorders Review (Errington, E. 'What Information would be Important to Give to the Family of an Individual with Bulimia Or Anorexia Nervosa?', European Eating Disorders Review, vol. 2/no. 3, (1994), pp. 168-172.)
+Elizabeth read cognitive neurosciences at the University of Oxford as her undergraduate degree (BA (Joint Hons) Psychology & Physiology).
+Her dissertation researched the prevalence of dieting in school-age children and she was awarded first prize for an article submitted to the European Eating Disorders Review (Errington, E. "What Information would be Important to Give to the Family of an Individual with Bulimia Or Anorexia Nervosa?", European Eating Disorders Review, vol. 2/no. 3, (1994), pp. 168–172.)

 During Elizabeth's tenancy at common law chambers in Gray's Inn Square she was awarded a year's secondment to the House of Lords to work as a judicial assistant to the Law Lords (now the Supreme Court).
 She has also worked as a lawyer in central government dealing with public law and human rights litigation.